vaginessa/EEPROM-Cleaner/README.md

 ### How it works

-It erase the first, with maxByte defined xxx Bytes in the EEPROM of an ESP8266 - LoLin, etc.
+It erase the first, with maxByte defined xxx Bytes, in the EEPROM of an ESP8266 - LoLin, etc.

 ## Disclaimer